RT-Thread/rt-thread/bsp/stm32/stm32f103-blue-pill/README.md

 #### 4.1.5 Step 5

-Re-plug the USB cable and you will find a new serial (virtual com) device is found in your computer.
+Download the new program to your blue pill board.
+Re-plug the USB cable and you will find that a new serial (virtual com) device is found in your computer.
+Now, you can get rid of the UART-USB adapter by using USB as a console and send commands through USB cable.
 If you reset or reboot the blue pill board, you still need to re-plug the USB cable.